NVIDIA/TensorRT-Model-Optimizer/docs/source/guides/windows_guides/_ONNX_PTQ_guide.rst

     .. code-block:: python

-      # Example steps for opset-21 upgrade of default (onnx) domain
+      # Example steps for updating opset metadata of default (onnx) domain
       # Update opsets for other domains as needed for your requirement (or exclude them as suitable).

       model = onnx.load(onnx_path)